 JEE Advanced 2020 Response Sheet and Answer Key

 After the exam is over, the candidates can check their response sheet and answer key uploaded by the conducting IIT on jeeadv.ac.in.

-JEE Advanced 2020 Response Sheet: The reponse sheet isuploaded inside the login of the candidates.
-In this sheet you can check the answers that you have marked on the day of the exam.
-Also, the link of the response sheet is also sent o the candidates via their registered emails.
+JEE Advanced 2020 response sheet: The response sheet is uploaded inside the login of the candidates.
+In this sheet, you can check the answers that you have marked on the day of the exam.
+The link of the response sheet is also sent o the candidates via their registered emails.